-The curriculum is a very strong, well thought-out, integrated education program.
-The standards are completely fulfilled, and the curriculum may serve as a model as far as integration is concerned.
-The program ensures that students really have responsibility for their own learning processes (self-directed learning), and by doing so prepare for life-long learning.
+This curriculum is a very strong, well thought-out, integrated educational programme.
+Thus, the standards are completely fulfilled, and the curriculum may serve as a model, both at the national and international level, as far as integration is concerned.
+The program ensures that students really have responsibility for their own learning processes (self-directed learning) and by doing so prepare for life-long learning.

-Sub-area 2.2: Structure, Composition and duration of the study programme
+Sub-area 2.2: Structure, Composition and Duration of the Study Programme

-- 2.2.1 The faculty of medicine describes and defines the contents, extent, and sequencing of the study programme elements, including the balance between core and optional content. - 2.2.2 The study programme is based on the goals of the Swiss Catalogue of Learning Objectives and the MedBG. - 2.2.3 Basic sciences and clinical sciences are integrated in the study programme as well as the interface with complementary therapies.
+- 2.2.1 The faculty of medicine describes and defines the contents, extent, and sequencing of the study programme elements, including the balance between core and optional content. - 2.2.2 The study programme is based on the goals of the Swiss Catalogue of Learning Objectives and the MedBG.

+2.2.3 Basic sciences and clinical sciences are integrated in the study programme as well as the interface with complementary therapies.

 The expert panel deplores the fact that in the framework of the political regulation in the canton of Geneva, the first year has to act completely as a selection-year, with only 35% of the students being successful.
 Apart from the logistic problems of having 461 students in overcrowded theatres (in 2010), this creates the problem of a high level of competitiveness between the students.
 This may be a threat to the development of the appropriate professional attitudes.
 The unit "person, health, society" in the first year, presenting topics in human sciences and various dimensions of community medicine, including medical ethics, is missing its objective and can be seen as "lost time".
 The unit is tested through MCQs and probably has little, if any, impact on framing the broader societal context of medicine.
 Nevertheless, the first year, especially in the unit 4 "Integration", creates an appropriate link with the study of pathology later in the curriculum.
 The effort in the second and the third year to expose students to family medicine is positively valued by the expert panel.
 The panel was impressed by the advanced development of computer-based learning e.g. in the teaching of histology, replacing the traditional microscope-based learning.
 The expert panel acknowledges that the master-thesis is in a stage of development.
-Actually, not all the theses that were evaluated by the experts are in conformity with the Dublindescriptors for the master-thesis in the Bologna-framework.
-The total time available, 15 ECTS equivalent to half a semester, is too limited and too fragmented over the two years of the master program.
+Actually, not all the theses are in conformity with the Dublin-descriptors for the master-thesis in the Bolognaframework.
+The total time available (9 independent days + a 3-week period) is too limited.
+The fact that the report is structured as a scientific article is very positive.